 - Bo Y (Laos) – Ngoc Hoi (Vietnam)

-There are various routes which you can take but the three most common (and most convenient) are the following:
+Although there are various routes which you can take, the three most common (and most convenient) are the following:

 - Highway No.279 (Sop Hun – Tay Trang)